 An easy way to overcome this is to learn the basics in the privacy of your own home by watching some of the best Yoga instructors on DVD.
 This way you can become familiar with the terminology and poses before going to your first class.

-Quick Answer: The 5 Best Yoga DVDs For 2017
+Quick Answer: The 5 Best Rated Yoga DVDs For 2023

 - Yoga Stretch for Beginners and Beyond